isomerpages/gb-assist/pages/solutionrepo/solution1519.md

 ### Description

-Salesforce is the #1 CRM, bringing companies and customers together in the digital age.
+Salesforce is the 1 CRM, bringing companies and customers together in the digital age.
 It's an integrated CRM platform that gives teams a single, shared view of their customers so they can deliver the intelligent, personalized experiences their customers have come to expect from every brand and build lasting, trusted relationships.

-### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/DesensitisedSalesforce_Annex_3_CRwef13May2021_Part_4.pdf' target='_blank'>here</a> to view details of solution.
+### Packages Available

 ### Eligibility Criteria